Overview on developing strategies

 c_tick() every second.

 What this means is, a running strategy module is called every second via its

-c_tick() method to check on the markets and wallets, and decide whether it should perform any trades or not.
-One way to think about it is that a strategy module acts like it's watching a movie frame-by-frame via
+c_tick() method to check on the markets and wallets then decide whether it should perform any trades or not.
+So one way to think about it is that a strategy module acts like it's watching a movie frame-by-frame via

 c_tick(), and reacts to what it sees in real time via trading actions.

 If you're reading or writing a strategy module, the

 c_tick() function should be treated as the entry point of a strategy module.
 If you're reading a strategy module's code,

 c_tick() should be where you start.
 If you're writing a new strategy module,